How to Protest / Appeal an L&I Order or Vocational Determination

 It is possible to DIY and disagree with a vocational decision.
 Whether or not you should DIY depends on your situation.

 These legal matters are complex.
-They can be easy or they can be hard.
+They can be easy or hard.
 The facts matter.
 The opinions of the experts matter.
-The law is consistent, however it is the application of your facts and expert opinion to the law, and how it is presented that determines if you will be successful.
+The law is consistent; it is the same for us attorneys as for you.
+However, applying your facts and expert opinions to the law and presenting it with clarity determines if you will be successful.

-The reason vocational challenges may seem complex is because they are complex.
-When you are deciding what to do about an unfavorable decision consider giving us a call.
+Vocational challenges may seem complex because they are.
+When deciding what to do about an unfavorable decision, consider scheduling a consultation.
 We are L&I lawyers.
-We are happy to answer our questions and give you a free strategy session.
-You can still DIY after you talk with me.
+We are happy to answer your questions.
+You can still DIY after you talk with us.

-Disclaimer The information here and throughout this website is made available to you as a public service to help with access to justice.
-I present it here because I believe you have a right to know important legal information.
+Disclaimer The information here and throughout this website is made available as a public service to help access justice.
+We present it here because we believe you have a right to know important legal information.
 This legal information is not a substitute for legal advice.
 Legal advice is what lawyers do when they apply your facts to the law.
-I recommend you consult with a lawyer about your case and get legal advice.
+We recommend you seek legal consultation regarding your case and get legal advice.
 Do not miss your time deadlines.

 The Law is Complex.